 - Rub the tip gently across the stain to remove it.
 If necessary, add more liquid, and continue to rub gently.

 - Important: If the treated area is exposed to direct sunlight, then wipe with a damp cloth or a napkin to remove excess solution.

 Effective Stain Removal for a Variety of Stains

 A blood stain is hard to remove, but it's not the only tough stain out there.
-Ink stains can also pose stain-removal problems.
-The good news is, Tide can tackle the toughest laundry challenges with ease.
-With a few of our tips and tricks, you can get even the most stubborn stains out of your favourites.
+The good news is, these Tide tips can help tackle the toughest laundry challenges with ease.
+With a few of our tips and tricks, you can get even the most stubborn stains out of your favorites.